Financial help if you're 25 or older and studying or an Australian Apprentice.

-- a full time student in an approved course or a full time Australian Apprentice or trainee
+- a full time student in an approved course, Australian Apprenticeship or traineeship, and

-- under the income and assets test limits
+- you're under the income and assets test limits

 Eligibility & payment rates